KyleMcKell/Pokedex/README.md

 If you’re on your journey to be a Pokémon master, nothing is going to be more useful than a Pokédex that allows you to identify and learn more about each Pokémon.

+## How to Use

+Fork project from github onto system, install node module dependencies with npm install, npm start to begin localhost server

 ## Purpose of Project

 - Interacting with an API with React Hooks